Kukur TiharBy Nepali Patro in Festivals .

 दत्तो दीपश्चतुर्दश्यां नरकप्रीतये मया।

-According to mythological narration, the monster named Narakasur had been abducting celestial nymphs and gods, humans and Gandharvas (celestial singers/ musicians) 16 thousands girls/nephews and was holding them in captivity by hiding them in an outrageous manner.
-One day, while fleeing after robbing ear ornaments of the Goddess Aditi, Lord Krishna killed Narakasur and freed 16 thousands girls and later, he even married everyone in order to make the girls live a respectable life in the society.
+According to mythological narration, the monster named Narakasur had been abducting celestial nymphs and gods, humans and Gandharvas (celestial singers/ musicians) 16 thousand girls/nephews and was holding them in captivity by hiding them in an outrageous manner.
+One day, while fleeing after robbing ear ornaments of the Goddess Aditi, Lord Krishna killed Narakasur and freed 16 thousand girls and later, he even married everyone in order to make the girls live a respectable life in society.
 Legend has it that the tradition of observing Narak Chaturdashi by donating oil lamps was started in the event of Narakasur being slaughtered by Lord Krishna and freeing the girls from Narakasurs bondage.
+To Read this article in the Nepali Language please click here.